cmeraki/vit.triton/posts/PART2.md

 ![alt text](cudakernels.png)

-Figure 3: If the ouptut data and threads have the exact length (which in our case is true), we can just map them 1 to 1. `B`, `N`, `D_out`, are the batch size, number of rows, and number of columns in the output data respectively. `b`, `n`, `d` is the `i th` batch, row, and column respectively.
+Figure 3: If the output data and threads have the exact length (which in our case is true), we can just map them 1 to 1. `B`, `N`, `D_out`, are the batch size, number of rows, and number of columns in the output data respectively. `b`, `n`, `d` is `i th` batch, row, and column respectively.

 After calculating these offsets, we are loading the corresponding row from `X` and the corresponding column from `W` and doing a single vector multiplication in a for loop.
 If you have understood the above `out_offset` calculation, it should be easy to follow this too.